jrtownse/ch5-ha-bridge/README.md

 The `ch5-ha-bridge` aims to bridge the gap between Crestron tablets (such as the TSW-xx60 and TSW-xx70 product lines) and open smart home projects like Home Assistant.
 It works standalone, meaning there is no need for a central processor or any controlled programming.
-Everything lives, to the best of its ability, within the context of a tablet operating standalone.
+Everything lives, to the best of its ability, within the context of the tablet itself. **Root/debug access to the tablet is NOT required to use this application!**

 This project aims to bridge the gap between Crestron tablets (e.g. the TSW xx60 and xx70 product lines) and Home Assistant, allowing deep integration without needing a control processor or the ability to do custom programming on